cuny-academic-commons/commons-in-a-box/readme.txt

 = 1.0.15 =
 * Compatibility with BuddyPress 2.8
-* Updated plugins: BuddyPress 2.8.2
+* Updated plugins: BuddyPress 2.8.2, BuddyPress Docs 1.9.3

 = 1.0.14 =
 * Compatibility with WordPress 4.7 and BuddyPress 2.7